Plans, Policies & Reports

-Shared below are materials developed by Silicon Valley Clean Energy to help residents and businesses better understand our program and the benefits SVCE can bring to Silicon Valley.
+Shared below are materials developed by Silicon Valley Clean Energy to help residents and businesses better understand our program and the benefits we bring to Silicon Valley.

 Implementation Plan and Statement of Intent – Submitted July 14, 2016

 Before forming Silicon Valley Clean Energy (SVCE), our Partnership evaluated whether the Community Choice Energy (CCE) model would not just work for, but also benefit, our residents and businesses here in Silicon Valley.
-Detailed in the reports below are the specific outcomes anticipated for the region after launching Silicon Valley’s first locally controlled nonprofit organization to procure energy on behalf of our communities:
+Detailed in the reports below are the specific outcomes anticipated for the region after launching Silicon Valley’s first locally controlled, not-for-profit organization to procure energy on behalf of our communities: